 When it comes to the Pro 2000 vs the Pro 5000 and top of the line Pro 9000, you simply get a little bit more as you move up the line.

-The Pro 5000 adds a 7" Smart HD touch screen as opposed to the basic backlit display on the Pro 2000.
-It adds an additional 6 workout programs and a stronger 4.0 CHP motor.
+The Pro 5000 adds a 10" Smart HD touch screen as opposed to the 7" touch screen on the Pro 2000.
+It also has a stronger 3.75 CHP motor.

-Other than the motors, displays and workouts, all three of the ProForm Pro treadmills are very similar, with incline/decline, iFit Coach, large running decks, ProShox cushioning and SpaceSaver design.
+Other than the motors, displays and heart rate monitoring capability, all three of the ProForm Pro treadmills are very similar, with incline/decline, iFit Coach, large running decks, ProShox cushioning and SpaceSaver design.

 You don't get the touch screens or the decline capability, and the max weight capacities and warranties are less impressive.
 So if you can swing it, definitely opt for the ProForm Pro 2000 or one of the other Pro treadmills.